Daily Show Prep: Thursday, June 9

 CONFIRMED=> Hillary Clinton Received 1.5 Million FEWER Votes in 2016 than in 2008 — Democrats Down 7 Million Votes

-Even California STILL does not have enough pledged delegates to win the Democratic primary.
+Even California primary STILL does not have enough pledged delegates to win the Democratic primary.

 Top Stories – Is Trump a Fascist…and what is Fascism? – AllGov – News

-Perthes said real fascism requires two elements — an outright rejection of democracy, and a harsher definition of order.
-Jobbik, the ultraright party in Hungary, would fall into this category, he said, but Norbert Hofer, the far- candidate who narrowly lost the Austrian presidential vote, and Trump would not.
+Perthes said real fascism requires more elements — an outright rejection of democracy, and a harsher definition of order.
+Jobbik, the ultraright party in Hungary, would fall into this category, he said, but Norbert Hofer, the far-right candidate narrowly lost the Austrian presidential vote, and Trump would not.

 Hour 3